wookiehangover/sambreed-dev/src/content/wiki/library/non-fiction/a-thousand-brains.md

 createdAt: 2023-07-20
 updatedAt: 2023-07-21
 categories: ["Library", "Non-Fiction"]
-type: 'book'
+type: "book"
 ---

 - "In 2016 [...] we deduced that the neocortex stores everything we know, all our knowledge, using something called reference frames. [...]
 A reference frame tells you where things are located relative to each other, and it can tell you how to achieve goals."
   - Compares them to grid lines on a map being used to determine distances.
 Reference frames are how our brain relates and contrasts concepts and organizes disparate inputs into a cohesive whole.
   - "Most of the cells in your neocortex are dedicated to creating and manipulating reference frames, which the brain uses to plan and think."
 - "Intelligence is the ability of a system to learn a model of the world." p168

 "What kind of function, or algorithm, can create all aspects of human intelligence?"